kdeenkhoorn/elog/README.md

 # ELOG
-This docker image is an armhf version of ELOG based on my own debian 9 linux image.
+This docker image is an armhf version of ELOG based on my own debian stable linux image.

 ## Image dependencies:
 - Volume /var/lib/elog for persistent storage